top of page

 Qur'an Exploration with AI

 These playlists introduce Qur’an as guidance through a clear, step-by-step flow of 5-7 minute video explainers.
 You start by stripping away inherited religious assumptions, then learn how the Qur’an reads itself, before moving into its core themes: unity, accountability, justice, reason, and human responsibility.
 From there, the playlists shift into applied investigations, linguistic case studies, and system-level implications.
-If you’re new, begin with the introductory trac
+If you’re new, begin with the introductory track

 Jan 144 min read